tomtor/HDL-deflate/README.md

 CPU with zlib and dynamic RAM is probably the better approach.
 Especially decompression is also reasonable fast with a CPU and HDL-Deflate needs a lot of BRAM when configured to decompress ANY deflate input stream.

-Compression is another story because it is a LOT faster in hardware with the `FAST` option and uses a reasonable amount of LUTs.
+Compression is another story because it is a LOT faster in hardware with the `FAST` option and uses a reasonable amount of LUTs on Xilinx.
+Lattice compress resource usage is bigger because it has no LUT-ram.

-Decompression only mode with the LOWLUT option can be interesting because it also has a reasonable size (comparable with a soft CPU on Lattice and much smaller on Xilinx).
+Decompression only mode with the LOWLUT option can be interesting because it also has a reasonable size.
+Its size is comparable with a soft CPU on Lattice (but it is a lot faster) and it is much smaller on Xilinx.

 # FPGA validation